How To Choose The Right Casket

-Caskets lids come in two styles: half couch and full couch.
-The type of couch is important consider, especially when planning an open casket viewing.
+Caskets lids come in two styles: half couch and full couch casket.
+The type of couch is important to consider when picking out a casket, especially when planning an open-casket viewing.

 - Half couch refers to a lid that is split into two pieces and allows for a display of the upper body while keeping the lower body covered.
 The half couch is by far the more popular style of casket lids.

 - Full couch refers to a lid that is one solid piece.
 This style showcases the full body when the casket is open.